tchuang928/Calendar-Reference-For-Gmail/README.md

-# Meeting Requester for Gmail
+# Calendar Reference for Gmail

 Chrome Extension to enable adding a reference calendar in Gmail Compose View.